MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/checksum/nf-checksum-netextensiongetpacketchecksum.md

 ## -description

-The **NetExtensionGetPacketChecksum** method retrieves checksum information for a packet.
+The **NetExtensionGetPacketChecksum** function retrieves checksum information for a packet.

 ## -parameters